abarbanell/abarbanell.github.io/_posts/2015-03-07-mono-raspberry.md

         GC:            sgen
 ```

-In the first line it gives the time and source of the build, here it is "(master/4f458a4 Fri Mar  6 23:35:49 CET 2015)"
+In the first line it gives the time and source of the build, here it is "(master/4f458a4 Fri Mar  6 23:35:49 CET 2015)",
+the version number 4.1.0 looks strange as the [newest released version](http://www.mono-project.com/docs/about-mono/releases/)
+is 3.12.0 at this time .

-Success.
-We now got Mono version 4.1, not bad.
+Anyway.
+We now the newest Mono now.

 ## Conclusion